TimHanewich/Misc-Articles/private-data-llm/readme.md

 In the second question to the LLM, in the middle, the LLM is asked when Daniel Smith was born.
 There is no famous figure named Daniel Smith that this GPT model had been trained on previously, thus no "knowledge" of Daniel Smith or his birthday lives within the "memory" of the LLM, and the LLM answers as such.

-However, in the third question to the LLM, on the right, we are asking the same question - "When was Daniel Smith born?", but also providing the LLM with the required **context** (*data*) that it needs to answer this question.
+However, in the third question to the LLM, on the right, we are asking the same question, "When was Daniel Smith born?", but also providing the LLM with the required **context** (*data*) that it needs to answer this question.

 This third example is known as *prompt engineering*.
 In this method, two pieces of information are always sent to the LLM as a prompt - the question itself, either following or followed by some context that is required to answer the question.
 While the two are not separated by anything more than a simple blank line, engineers often refer to the two pieces of information as different components: the *system prompt* and *user prompt*.
 The user prompt is the prompt that the user defined - the question.
 The system prompt is the information that was gathered and will be included with the user prompt as context when prompting the LLM.
 The system prompt is either prepended or appended to the user prompt and the result - both together - is then asked of the LLM.

 ## Constructing a System Prompt
 In *prompt engineering*, the **system prompt** is where you would include any private data that you would want the LLM to use in answering a question.
 That *private data* can be anything from knowledge about processes for how a department should handle certain requests, instructions for how the LLM should respond or behave, explicit data points, or more.

-But the system prompt cannot be of unlimited size; LLMs like OpenAI's GPT series have limits on the amount of text they are capable of comprehending and answer.
+But the system prompt cannot be of unlimited size; LLMs like OpenAI's GPT series have limits on the amount of text they are capable of comprehending.
 So you can't just dump every record of a database and allow the LLM to figure it out, unfortunately!

 Instead, engineers spend countless hours developing systems to identify the data that they think will be most pertinent and helpful for a particular question, seeking that data out, and preparing it to be used in a system prompt.
 From **Bing AI**, **Google Search with AI**, **Power Virtual Agents**, **Power Apps Copilot**, and others, all of these systems use the same methodology.